Picking the best Verizon phone plan for your needs boils down to a simple question — how much data do you use?

 What are the best 5G Verizon plans?

 If you live in an area that's covered by Verizon's 5G network and want to experience faster coverage, unlimited data is the best Verizon plan to get.
 Complete 5G coverage comes with the Play More, Do More and Get More unlimited plans, as well as with Verizon's prepaid unlimited plan.
-Start Unlimited customers get nationwide coverage, but have to pay $10 if they want to access Ultra Wideband speeds where available.
+5G Start customers only get nationwide 5G coverage, not the faster Ultra Wideband service.
 Tiered plans only access nationwide coverage as well.

-Many of the best 5G phones are available through Verizon including the Galaxy S21 Ultra, Galaxy Z Fold 3 and all four iPhone 13 models.
-Verizon also has some 5G exclusives like the Galaxy A42 5G and the low-cost TCL 10 5G UW.
+Many of the best 5G phones are available through Verizon including the Galaxy S22 Ultra, Galaxy Z Fold 3 and all four iPhone 13 models.
+Verizon also has some 5G exclusives like an Ultra Wideband version of the Motorola Edge Plus.

 Are Verizon plans good for seniors?